briansimiyuj/doctor-appointment-app/README.md

       1. Retrieve the `closeDeleteModal` function from the Documents Tab Context
       2. Reuse the ModalHeader and pass title and `closeDeleteModal` function as props
+      3. Display a message to the user asking them to confirm the deletion of the document
+      4. Create a Cancel button and set its `onClick` to `closeDeleteModal` function

 ### Settings Context